Ewa6/quoteable-service/docs/tutorials/update-subscribers-quote-preferences.md

 If you encounter errors, here are some common issues and their solutions:

-- `404 Not Found`: Check that you're using the correct subscriber id.
+- `404 Not Found`: Check that you're using the correct subscriber ID.
-- `400 Bad Request`: Ensure your JSON is correctly formatted and contains valid boolean values.
+- `400 Bad Request`: Make sure your JSON is correctly formatted and contains valid boolean values.
-- `401 Unauthorized`: Verify that you're including the correct authentication headers.

 ## What's next?

 Now that you've learned how to update a subscriber's quote preferences, you can:

-- Update other subscriber details like delivery method or frequency.
+- Update other subscriber details, such as delivery method or frequency.
 - Retrieve the updated subscriber information to confirm changes.
 - Use this method to build a preference management feature in your application.